cmdruid/regtest-workbench/README.md

 This folder contains the main `entrypoint.sh` script, libraries and tools, plus all other scripts used to manage services in the stack.

-- Scripts placed in `bin` and `lib` are available from the container's PATH (`pylib` for PYPATH).
+- Scripts placed in `bin` are available from the container's PATH.
+- Most of the source code for this project is located in `lib`.
+- Projects placed in `plugins` are loaded by lightningd at startup (*folder name must match main script*).
 - Scripts placed in `startup` are executed in alpha-numeric order when `entrypoint.sh` is run.
-- Projects placed in `plugins` are loaded by lightningd at startup (*your main script must match the folder name*).
-- All other scripts are organized into `util`.

 The entire run folder is copied at build time, located at `/root/run` in the image.
 Feel free to modify these files or add your own, then use `--build` or `--rebuild` to refresh the image when starting a container.
 When starting a container in `--interactive` mode, this folder is mounted directly, with files modified in real-time.